Steel is so useful and ubiquitous in the construction industry. Many even call it the most widely-used metal for construction.

 Steel is durable.

 Unlike the metals that combine to make steel, steel can withstand tough conditions — extreme temperatures or rough weather — for a long time.
 As a result, contractors that use steel can enjoy minimal maintenance for their properties.
+Steel’s durability makes it a preferred choice for industrial projects that need to stand the test of time.

 Steel looks good.